sebastiansauer/hpstr-jekyll-theme/_posts/2017-09-26-psy-paper-suggestions.md

 This post presents a compilation of links to psychology papers; I have chosen papers I find intriguing particularly for working in class.
-All papers are open access which renders classroom work easier.
+All papers are open access (or a from open access repositories) which renders classroom work easier.
 The papers are collected from a broad range of topics but mostly with focus on general interest.
 The perspective is an applied one; I have not tried to select based on methodological rigor.
-All papers are drawn from open access journals, or a from open access repositories.
 The collection is structured along the well-known classification of psychological work: social, personality, cognitive.
 I have added 'social media/ psychoinformatics' as this reflects a topic I am quite interested in.

 I am unsure about compilations of 'must read' psych articles, but I have found some.
 Such sites may provide a more succinct and broader perspective on much read or influential or interesting or high-qualitative science papers.
 Here's a short list: